Ellerbach/Bot-Workshop/Chatbot-Student-Workshop/README.md

 ![1518006751354](images/1518006751354.png)

-First, prepare the so-called.
-YesNoService:
+First, prepare the so-called YesNoService:

 1. In the Solution Explorer pane, create a new folder in the project.
 Name it **Services**.